lisp-docs/cl-language-reference/docs/chap-22/cc-d-formatted-output/_cc-d-c-c-tilde-d-decimal.md

-An *arg*, which should be an *integer* , is printed in decimal radix. ~D will never put a decimal point after the number.
+An *arg*, which should be an *integer* , is printed in decimal radix. &#126;D will never put a decimal point after the number.

-~*mincol*D uses a column width of *mincol*; spaces are inserted on the left if the number requires fewer than *mincol* columns for its digits and sign.
+&#126;*mincol*D uses a column width of *mincol*; spaces are inserted on the left if the number requires fewer than *mincol* columns for its digits and sign.
 If the number doesn’t fit in *mincol* columns, additional columns are used as needed.

-~*mincol*,*padchar*D uses *padchar* as the pad character instead of space.
+&#126;*mincol*,*padchar*D uses *padchar* as the pad character instead of space.

-If *arg* is not an *integer* , it is printed in ~A format and decimal base.
+If *arg* is not an *integer* , it is printed in &#126;A format and decimal base.